 Jesus told the disciples to take the Gospel to the ends of the Earth.
 While they were slow to catch on to the need to leave Jerusalem, persecution eventually convinced them to get moving.
 It’s not hard to imagine Thomas considering a voyage to India as a way to literally fulfill the command of Christ.
-India would have seemed the end of the Earth to him.
+India would have seemed the end of the Earth.

 Thomas’s work in India began in the northwest region of the country.
-A 4th C work called The Acts of Thomas says that he led a ruler named Gundafor to faith there.
-That story was rejected by most scholars & critics until an inscription was discovered in 1890 along with some coins which verify the 20 year reign in the 1st C of a King Gundafor.
+A 4th C work called The Acts of Thomas says that he led a ruler there named Gundafor to faith.
+That story was rejected by most scholars & critics until an inscription was discovered in 1890 along with some coins which verify the 20-year reign in the 1st C of a King Gundafor.

-After planting the church in the North, Thomas travelled by ship to the South & the Malabar Coast.
+After planting the church in the North, Thomas traveled by ship to the Malabar Coast in the South.
 He planted several churches, mainly along the Periyar River.
-He preached to all classes of people and had about 17,000 converts from all the Indian castes.
+He preached to all classes of people and had about 17,000 converts from all Indian castes.
 Stone crosses were erected at the places where churches were founded, and they became centers for pilgrimages.
 Thomas was careful to appoint local leadership for the churches he founded.

-He then travelled overland to the Southeast Indian coast & the area around Madras.
+He then traveled overland to the Southeast Indian coast & the area around Madras.
 Another local king and many of his subjects were converted.
-But the Brahims, the highest of the Indian social castes, were concerned the Gospel would undermine a cultural system that was to their advantage, so they convinced the king at Mylapore, to arrest & interrogate him.
+But the Brahmins, highest of the Indian castes, were concerned the Gospel would undermine a cultural system that was to their advantage, so they convinced the king at Mylapore, to arrest & interrogate him.
 Thomas was sentenced to death & executed in AD 72.
-The church in that area then came under persecution and many of the Christian families fled for refuge to Kerala.
+The church in that area then came under persecution and many Christians fled for refuge to Kerala.

-A hundred years later, according to both Eusebius & Jerome, a theologian from the great school at Alexandria named Pantaenus, traveled to India to “preach Christ to the Brahmans.”
+A hundred years later, according to both Eusebius & Jerome, a theologian from the great school at Alexandria named Pantaenus, traveled to India to “preach Christ to the Brahmins.”

-Edessa became a center of the Syrian-speaking church which began sending missionaries throughout Eastward into Mesopotamia & North into Persia, to Central Asia and even further eastward.
+Edessa became a center of the Syrian-speaking church which began sending missionaries East into Mesopotamia, North into Persia, Central Asia, then even further eastward.
 The missionary Mari managed to plant a church in the Persian capital of Ctesiphon, which became a center of missionary outreach in its own right.

-By the late 2nd C, Christianity had spread east throughout Media, Persia, Parthia, and Bactria.
-The 20-some bishops who oversaw the region carried out their ministry more as itinerant missionaries than staying in one place.
+By the late 2nd C, Christianity had spread throughout Media, Persia, Parthia, and Bactria.
+The 2 dozen bishops who oversaw the region carried out their ministry more as itinerant missionaries than by staying in a single city and church.
 They were what we refer to as tent-makers; earning their way as merchants & craftsmen as they shared the Faith where ever they went.

 By AD 280 the churches of Mesopotamia & Persia adopted the title of “Catholic” to acknowledge their unity with the Western church during the last days of persecution by the Roman Emperors.
 In 424 the Mesopotamian church held a council at the city of Ctesiphon where they elected their first lead bishop to have jurisdiction over the whole Church of the East, including India & Ceylon, known today as Sri Lanka.
-The seat of this early Eastern Patriarchate was set at Ctesiphon, an important point on the East-West trade routes which extended to India, China, Java, & Japan.
+Ctesiphon was an important point on the East-West trade routes which extended to India, China, Java, & Japan.

 The one who brought the Gospel to Armenia was a member of the royal family named Gregory, called “the Illuminator.”
 While still a boy, Gregory’s family was exiled from Armenia to Cappadocia when his father was thought to have been part of a plot to assassinate the King.
-As a grown man who’d become a Christian, Gregory returned to Armenia where he shared the faith with King Tiridates who ruled in at the dawn of the 4th C. Tiridates was converted & Gregory’s son succeeded him as bishop of the new Armenian church.
+As a grown man who’d become a Christian, Gregory returned to Armenia where he shared the Faith with King Tiridates who ruled at the dawn of the 4th C. Tiridates was converted & Gregory’s son succeeded him as bishop of the new Armenian church.
 This son attended the Council of Nicea in 325.
-Armenian Christianity has remained a distinctive and important brand of the faith, with 5 million professing allegiance to the Armenian church today.
+Armenian Christianity has remained a distinctive and important brand of the Faith, with 5 million still professing allegiance to the Armenian Church.

 But in 315 a letter from Constantine to his Persian counterpart Shapur II triggered the beginnings of an ominous change in the Persian attitude toward Christians.
 Constantine believed he was writing to help his fellow believers in Persia but succeeded only in exposing them.
 He wrote to the young Persian ruler: “I rejoice to hear that the fairest provinces of Persia are adorned with Christians.
 Since you are so powerful and pious, I commend them to your care, and leave them in your protection.”

-The schemes & intrigues that had flowed between Rome & the Persians for generations were so intense that this letter moved Shapur to become suspicious that the Christians were a kind of 5th column, working from inside the Empire to bring the Sassanids down.
+The schemes & intrigues that had flowed for generations between Rome & the Persians were so intense this letter moved Shapur to become suspicious the Christians were a kind of 5th column, working from inside the Empire to bring the Sassanids down.
 Any doubts were dispelled 20 years later when Constantine gathered his forces in the East for war.
-Eusebius says Roman bishops prepared to accompany the army into battle.
+Eusebius says Roman bishops accompanied the army into battle.
 To make matters worse, in Persia, one of their own preachers predicted Rome would defeat the Sassanids.

 For the next 20 years, Christians were hunted down from one end of Persia to the other.
-At times it was general massacre.
-But more often it was intensive organized elimination of the leadership of the church.
+At times it was a general massacre.
+But more often it was organized elimination of the church’s leaders.

 Shortly before Shapur II’s death in 379, persecution slackened.
 It had lasted for 40 years and only ended with his death.
-When at last the suffering ceased, it’s estimated 190,000 Persian Christians had been put to death.
+When at last the suffering ceased, it’s estimated close to 200,000 Persian Christians had been put to death.